Things you need to be aware of when you are buying or selling Antique / Vintage British Bakelite Telephones.

 Because most of these foreign inferior quality Bakelite Telephones were made in the 1950's and 60's in the same basic shape they look like genuine British telephones.
 They can even be advertised using terms similar to "Genuine 300 series Bakelite Telephones".
-So one tip is "Always ask and check with the seller if the telephone is British, that applys to both the case and the handset".
+So one tip is "Always ask and check with the seller if the telephone is British, this applies to both the case and the handset".

 The quickest way to identify a British Bakelite telephone is to look at the markings impressed into the Bakelite on the underside of the telephone handset, half way between the mouth piece and the earpiece.
 For more details please select the "Bakelite Handset Markings" page.

 Please note you should also check the vintage telephones Bakelite case, as it could be a foreign telephone base with a British Bakelite telephone handset.

 2) Is it an Original Chrome/Steel metal bodied Telephone Dial?

 The single most important (and valuable) mechanical part of these old GPO telephones is the original metal bodied chrome dial (£20 to £40 of the value).
 The quality and superb engineering of these original metal bodied vintage dials means that they can be serviced and if required repaired to last and last.